AndreaHobby/andreahobby.io/index.md

 ## Most Recent Acivities

-- Recently, I particpated in the Health Analytics Career Panel with [BlackTIDES](https://twitter.com/BlackTIDES1) on Twitter Spaces.
-We had almost 200 attenedees at the event.
+- Recently, I participated in the Health Analytics Career Panel with [BlackTIDES](https://twitter.com/BlackTIDES1) on Twitter Spaces.
+We had almost 200 attendees at the event.
 - I launched the Public Health & Data Science Newsletter on [Substack](https://publichealthdatascience.substack.com/).
-I created this to have a central source of information on how data science methods are being applied to public health.
+I created this to have a central source of information on how data science methods are applied to public health.
 I post the latest research, news, jobs, and events in this field.
 - I was featured with Odane Dunbar on the BlackTIDES podcast.
 Check it out [here](https://open.spotify.com/episode/0xuL7yHq1H4EU998q9FnEx).